Malix-Labs/awesome_atomic/readme.md

   - [openSUSE MicroOS](https://microos.opensuse.org/) - An atomic variant of openSUSE for servers that serves as a base of openSUSE Kubic, a Container as a Service platform.
   - [openSUSE Aeon](https://aeondesktop.org) - An atomic variant of openSUSE with the GNOME desktop environment,featuring containers with Distrobox.
   - [openSUSE Kalpa](https://en.opensuse.org/Portal:Kalpa) - An atomic variant of openSUSE with the KDE Plasma desktop environment,featuring containers with Distrobox.
-- [NixOS](https://nixos.org/) - a Linux distribution based on Nix package manager
+- [NixOS](https://nixos.org/) - A Linux distribution based on Nix package manager
   - [awesome-nix](https://github.com/nix-community/awesome-nix) - A curated list of the best resources in the Nix community
   - Note: The nix community has both an OS and a packaging system and is already large and vibrant, I can't do it justice so just use the list above to dive in
-- [Guix System](https://guix.gnu.org/) - a Linux distribution based on the Guix package manager based on Nix
+- [Guix System](https://guix.gnu.org/) - A  Linux distribution based on the Guix package manager based on Nix
 - [EndlessOS](https://endlessos.com/home/) - A Debian derivative distribution with a read-only root filesystem managed by OSTree and Flatpak for application delivery and update
 - [ChromiumOS](https://www.chromium.org/chromium-os/chromiumos-design-docs/filesystem-autoupdate/) - Good design document on how Chromium implements its autoupdate mechanism
-  - [ChromeOS Flex](https://chromeenterprise.google/os/chromeosflex/) - the cloud-first, fast, easy-to-manage, and secure Chrome OS for PCs and Macs.
+  - [ChromeOS Flex](https://chromeenterprise.google/os/chromeosflex/) - The cloud-first, fast, easy-to-manage, and secure Chrome OS for PCs and Macs.
 - [rlxos](https://rlxos.dev/) - A immutable, independent general-purpose distribution with a primary focus on single file per application.
 - [carbonOS](https://carbon.sh/) - An open operating system designed from the ground-up to be intuitive and robust.
 The [blog post](https://carbon.sh/blog/2021-11-25-release.html) explains the goals
 - [AshOS](https://github.com/ashos/ashos) - The immutable tree-shaped meta-distribution.